ministryofjustice/hmpps-personal-relationships-api/src/gatling/README.md

 - `testPauseRangeMax`: Attach a pause computed randomly between 2 values – the pause maximum (default: `5`)
 - `testRepeat`: Number of times to repeat the test (default: `5`)
 - `environment`: The envirnoment (default: `dev`)
+- `responseTimePercentile3`: The Response time threshold (in milliseconds) that 99.9% of requests should be under (default: `1000`)
+- `successfulRequestsPercentage`: The Minimum percentage of requests that should be successful for the test to pass (default: `95`)

 Example: